home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />

-On Android you can send `message: command_activity` to launch any activity to a URI specified in the `title` of the notification.
-If the `title` is not set then the notification will post as normal. `channel` must also be set to the package of where the activity is to be launched, otherwise the notification will post as normal.
-The `group` will also need to be set the Intent Action string, or the notification will post as normal.
-You must know the intending URI, action and package to start the activity.
+On Android you can send `message: command_activity` to launch any activity.
+The `group` parameter will need to be set to the Intent Action string, or the notification will post as normal.
+If the activity requires a URI then you will need set that as the `title`, otherwise the notification will post as normal. `channel` can be set to the package of where the activity is to be launched, otherwise Android will make a best effort to pick a default.
+If the package cannot be found then the notification will post as normal.
+You must know the intending URI (if required), action and package to start the activity.
 Typically this will be a documented feature if supported by the app.

+[Extras](https://developer.android.com/reference/android/content/Intent#putExtra(java.lang.String,%20java.lang.String)) are also supported under the `tag` parameter.
+As there can be any number of extras added to the intent we will need to split each extra by a comma `,`.
+Then each extra name and value needs to be separated by a colon `:`.
+Please refer to the example in [Broadcast Intent](#broadcast-intent) to see the proper format.

+`subject` can also be set to the MIME type if you need to set it.
+You will need to know the MIME type string if the activity requires it.

 The below example follows [Google's documentation](https://developers.google.com/maps/documentation/urls/android-intents#launch-turn-by-turn-navigation) to show you how this feature works by launching Google Maps Navigation.